 Midday: Uplistsikhe

-A rock-hewn town carved into a riverside cliff, inhabited from the early Iron Age through the medieval period.
-You’ll walk through ancient streets, a pagan temple converted to a Christian church, and a theater carved directly from stone.
+Uplistsikhe is a rock-hewn town carved into a riverside cliff, inhabited from the early Iron Age through the medieval period.
+Walk through ancient streets, a pagan temple converted to a Christian church, and a theater carved directly from stone.
 The site gives you a tangible sense of how old continuous settlement in Georgia actually is.

 Overnight: Hotel in Mestia